DeepakPrakashKumar/3D-Motion-Planning-for-Generalized-Dubins-with-Pitch-Yaw-constraints/README.md

-# 3D_Dubins_Heuristic_sphere_cylinder_cone
+# 3D_Dubins_Heuristic_sphere_cylinder_plane

-Repository contains the code for sphere, cylinder, and cone
+Repository contains the code for generating feasible solutions for 3D Dubins problem using spheres, cylinders, and planes to connect an initial configuration to a final configuration.